maxtkc/mvths-wiki/docs/089-rpi-serial-communication-javascript.md

+# Rpi Serial Communication Javascript

-# Test Serial for Node
+## Test Serial for Node

 Create a javascript file with the following code.
 In your Arduino write a program that sends a data value and the data value that it receives.
 After running the file, you should see the serial data from your Arduino show up in the console.